Mutual Fund Trust

 - may claim a deduction in calculating the trust's income.

 Since March 22, 2017, the mutual fund merger rules have been extended to facilitate the reorganization of a mutual fund corporation that is structured as a switch corporation into multiple mutual fund trusts on a tax-deferred basis.
+The exchange of a unit of a mutual fund trust for another unit of that trust may qualify for a tax deferral.

 A switch corporation is a mutual fund corporation with multiple classes of shares.
 Each class of shares is usually a distinct investment fund.